EBIO6100Spring2020/Data-sandbox/carabids_00_project.md

 3. What is carabid community response to habitat and land-use change over time?
 4. What are shifts in phenology of species through time and across habitat? see Hoekman et al. 2017
 5. Is fine-scale change in microhabitat heterogeneity more important to carabid abundance and richness than larger-scale changes in landscape diversity?
 Could more stable habitats (e.g. forest) buffer wider-scale perturbations? see Brooks et al. 2012
 6. "How much data is enough to forecast accurately?": Develop a prediction model and run it (say) 35 years into the future.
 Assume this forecast data is real.
 Re-run the model, giving it varying amounts of "real" data (1 yr, 3 yrs, 5 yrs, 10 yrs etc).
 For each amount of "real" data, assess forecast accuracy at various timesteps; i.e. how far into the future can we accurately forecast with a given amount of "real" data?
+Figure out how to predict standard error change through time by simulating fake data.
+7. Predict beetle abundance and and composition at a different spot in the same year.
+8. Forecast

 ##### Why carabids?
 * identifying habitat associations in a dominant insect group would be an important step toward understanding the consequences of global climate change in high mountain areas  (Hiramatsu and Usio 2018)